2-Parallel axes theorem for Iy, polar moment of inertia.

 What does it mean? it means that for any two arbitrary orthogonal, this is supposed to be 90 degrees, the angle should be 90 degrees, at first we x’ and y axes pass by the CG, the I polar=Ix +Iy =Ix’+Iy’.

-We are going to say, that I polar =Ix +Iy, which means that again, we are going to write Ix1+A* x̅+Iy2+A* y̅ and if we are going again to select any two orthogonal axes passing by the (0,0).
-We can call them, whatever any name x & y, X and Y then the I polar, again will be = the summation of Ix+Iy.
+We are going to say that I polar =Ix +Iy, which means that again, we are going to write Ix1+A* x̅+Iy2+A* y̅, and if we are going to select any two orthogonal axes passing by the (0,0).
+We can call them whatever names x & y, X and Y, then the I polar, again, will be = the summation of Ix+Iy.

 What is the radius of gyration for x and y axes?

-There is another term, we call it the radius of gyration for Ix = A* kx^2, so we can get an expression, that kx =sqrt of Ix/A. Similarly, Iy=A*ky^2, which means that ky=sqrt of Iy/A, we will consider that the area, for example for a rectangle that area is concentrated at the CG.
+There is another term, the radius of gyration for Ix = A* kx^2, so we can get an expression, that kx =sqrt of Ix/A. Similarly, Iy=A*ky^2, which means that ky=sqrt of Iy/A, we will consider that the area, for example, for a rectangle, that area is concentrated at the CG.

 We will find out that when the area is concentrated at the center of gravity, then the first moment can be estimated as the multiplication of area by y̅, which is the vertical distance to the x-axis.